Two-Step Verification is an extra layer of security to protect your Neighbors Public Safety Service (NPSS) account from unauthorized access.

 Can I opt-out of Two-Step Verification?

-What if I set up my Public Safety account with an email I no longer use / have access to?
+What if I set up my Neighbors Public Safety Service account with an email I no longer use / have access to?

 If you have an email tied to a NPSS account that you no longer use or have access to, you should reach out to your Administrator to update your email or submitting a request here.